6 Ways to Say Happy Grandparents Day

 6. Let the love flow.
 A Punkpost message gives you way more characters than a 140-character tweet, so put them to use.
 Let Gramps and Grams know how much you appreciate the wisdom, stories and guidance they’ve provided during pivotal life moments.
 If you shed a tear while typing, you’re onto something good.

 Take these ideas and add your own spin.
 But don’t wait.
 You’ll want to send your card by September 1 to ensure it arrives on time.
-Remember, Grandparents Day is September 10.
+Remember, Grandparents Day is the first Sunday after Labor Day.

 p.s.
 If you haven’t tried Punkpost yet, your first card is FREE.
 Yes, free.